 What do I mean by “conflict debt?”
 Essentially, each time you avoid a discussion, debate, or disagreement that you should be having, you rack up conflict debt.
-If you should be introducing novel ideas to get your organization out of a rut but you think, “that’s gonna’ ruffle some feathers,” so you stay quiet, you’re incurring debt.
+If you should be introducing novel ideas to get your organization out of a rut but you think, “That’s gonna’ ruffle some feathers,” so you stay quiet, you’re incurring debt.
 If you should be telling a coworker that he’s not pulling his weight, but you just can’t be bothered starting a fight, that’s conflict debt.

 The problem with conflict debt is that you pay interest on that debt.
 It’s the interest that’s slowing down your organization and killing you.